-The Common Core State Standards were adopted in August of 2010.
+As you know, the Common Core State Standards were adopted in August of 2010.
 NS curriculum teams have worked over the years to understand the standards and the impact of the standards on teaching and learning.
-As part of the next steps we are going to begin a Reading Program adoption for English Language Arts.
+As part of the next steps, we are going to begin a Reading Program adoption for English Language Arts.

 When the CC ELA standards were first adopted, the curriculum companies were way behind in providing materials that were high quality and they were loosely aligned at best.
 As time has passed, curricular materials are now available that are tightly aligned to the standards and best practices in instruction.

-The general process that we will follow to evaluate reading programs is:
+The process followed to evaluate reading programs was: